 These are some of the settings the Oct8ne team recommends taking into account for trigger activation:

 - Error on the webpage or form

-In each of these triggers, you’re able not only to customize the help message, but also the type of information that suits your marketing strategy.
+In each of these triggers, you’re able not only to customize the help message, but also the type of information that suits your digital marketing strategy.
 For example: if you give away a discount voucher or free shipping when the cart value exceeds a certain amount, it’s a great option for the chat to send that information so even if the user doesn’t know how to enter the codes at checkout, they have help available.

 This tool even allows you to combine several parameters at the same time to be able to get as close as you can to the problem and hit the nail on the head.